 RETAINING WALL

-Before the uses hereby permitted are commenced, plans are to be submitted and approved by the responsible authority showing the construction details of the proposed retaining wall, drainage and safety fencing.
+Before the uses hereby permitted are commenced, plans are to be submitted and approved by the responsible authority showing the construction details of the proposed retaining wall or eastern battered bund, drainage and safety fencing.
 When approved, the plans will be endorsed and will then form part of the permit.

 WASTEWATER MANAGEMENT